 Septic system sources of nitrogen are the largest controllable sources.
-These can be controlled by a variety of case-specific methods including: sewering and treatment at centralized or decentralized locations, upgrading/repairing failed systems, transporting and treating septage at treatment facilities with N removal technology either in or out of the watershed, or installing nitrogen-reducing on-site wastewater treatment systems.
+These can be controlled by a variety of case-specific methods including: sewering and treatment at centralized or decentralized locations, transporting and treating septage at treatment facilities with N removal technology either in or out of the watershed, or installing nitrogen-reducing on-site wastewater treatment systems.

-Natural Background is the background load as if the entire watershed was still forested and contains no anthropogenic sources.
+Natural Background is the background load as if the entire watershed were still forested and contains no anthropogenic sources.
 It cannot be controlled locally.